-1. Prepare the surface: Wipe off the ceiling or any other surface you are installing the tiles over, and make that surface smooth and even.
-Remove loose plaster, paint, wall paper etc. Draw a chalk line in the middle of the room (preferably through the light fixture electrical box area).
+- Prepare the surface: Remove loose plaster, paint, wallpaper etc. Snap a chalk line in the middle of the ceiling (preferably through light fixture electrical box if you have one)

 INSTALLATION OF PVC GLUE UP CEILING TILES OVER EXISTING DROP TILES